gaalcaras/academic/README.md

 `description`: [recommended] short description for search engines.
 It's displayed in the footer of every page.
 Not to be confused with `pitch`.

 `cc`: [optional] choose among the [Creative Commons](https://creativecommons.org/licenses/) licenses (v4).
 Accepted values are : `by`, `by-sa`, `by-nd`, `by-nc`, `by-nc-sa`, `by-nc-nd`.
 Defining the `cc` variable will add a small sentence in the footer.
 If no value is given, a small copyright is added instead.

-`dateformat`: [optional] format the dates of the whole website.
-Default "%b %-d, %Y".
-Read [the documentation](https://help.shopify.com/themes/liquid/filters/additional-filters#date) to learn how you can customize the date format.

 `nb_posts_page`: [optional] number of posts to display on the homepage.
 By default, all posts are listed.
 Note that you should create a page with the archive layout.